dryrock27/GACDProject/README.md

 From the data set in step 4, creates a second, independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject.

+To run, make certain you place the data set inthe working directory.
+My dataset was in a folder titled "UCI HAR Dataset" and had the existing folder structures under that.

  The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: